 * Rates based on a carrier in South Carolina

 Labor vs. Material

 Hopefully, the sub’s invoice will break out labor vs. materials and simplify the process.
-If not, you should ask for a revised invoice that breaks out the labor and materials charges.
+If not, ask for a revised invoice that breaks out the labor and materials charges.
 If you can’t get a revised invoice, your auditor has wide discretion in estimating the labor percentage.
-There are two rules of thumb that are commonly followed when there is no break out on the invoice and when the sub provides all materials: The first assumes that the labor charge will be for 50% or more of the invoice total.
-The second is that when the sub uses heavy equipment, such as for land clearing or excavation, most auditors will assume that only 33.3% of the invoice is allocated to labor.
+There are two rules of thumb that are commonly followed when there is no break out on the invoice and when the sub provides all materials.
+The first assumes that the labor charge will be for 50% or more of the invoice total.
+The second is when the sub uses heavy equipment, such as for land clearing or excavation, most auditors will assume that only 33.3% of the invoice is allocated to labor.

 Rules for Deducting the Proper Amount

 Once you’ve determined the labor charge for each uninsured sub, you need to properly classify the type of work that each performs.
 The classification rules for builders can be complicated, especially as concerns the use of the residential carpentry classification.